-Let me first tell you that your body has its own built-in water calculator and it just doesn’t have to be that complicated and that there is a wholly different way you can look at water intake that just might surprise you.
+Let me first tell you that your body has its own built-in water calculator and it just doesn’t have complicated and that there is a wholly different way you can look at water intake that just might surprise you.

 Your Body’s Calculator

-To personalize water intake, you need to be able to measure how much water your body needs.
+To personalize water intake, you need a measure of how much water your body needs on a daily basis.
 Fortunately, you have a built-in measuring system that can tell you exactly what your water needs are: the color of your urine.

 But here is something else you want to think about: